-Majority of our unit-linked funds offered to customers are labelled article 8 or article 9 in accordance with the Sustainable Finance Disclosures Regulation.
+We aim to provide our unit-linked customers with sustainable options by offering Article 8 or Article 9 labelled funds in accordance with the Sustainable Finance Disclosures Regulation (SFDR).

 We are proud to be able to offer our Athora Netherlands and Athora Belgium customers the choice of selecting sustainable funds for their unit-linked products.
 We adhere to the Sustainable Finance Disclosures Regulation (SFDR) fund classification, where:

-In the Netherlands, over 80% of funds offered to our unit-linked customers are categorised as either article 8 or article 9.
-We have seen great uptake among our customers with over 98% of actual unit-linked assets under management (AuM) invested in article 8 or article 9 funds.
+In the Netherlands, nearly 90% of funds offered to our unit-linked customers are categorised as either Article 8 or Article 9.
+We have seen great uptake among our customers with 97% of actual unit-linked assets under management (AuM) invested in Article 8 or Article 9 funds.

-Similarly in Belgium, over half of our funds offered to unit-linked customers are categorised as article 8 or article 9, and over 50% of unit-linked AuM is invested in such funds.
+Similarly in Belgium, over 80% of our funds offered to unit-linked customers are categorised as Article 8 or Article 9, and over 80% of unit-linked AuM is invested in such funds.
 We expect the focus on sustainable funds to grow across the Group as the awareness of the importance of green and sustainable finance increases.

 Since joining Athora Group in August 2022, Athora Italia has launched an Article 8 SFDR-compliant internal fund in a hybrid product.